mistermenu/mistermenu/README.md

 6. Login to [mistermenu hoppscotch](https://hoppscotch.io/)
    1. Go to REST and change the environment from "local" to "production"
    2. Go to Collections and use the `POST` method to send the `.JSON` data.

+## Log

+@Wednesday, 10 May 2023 - deploy new migration of mistermenu-api by [@jeffrymahbuubi](https://www.linkedin.com/in/jeffrymahbuubi/)

 ## Getting Started